Staff

 Managing Director – Policy & Markets

 Autumn Proudlove is the Managing Director of Policy and Markets at the NC Clean Energy Technology Center, joining the Center in January 2014.
-Autumn leads the Center’s Energy Policy & Markets team and oversees its DSIRE Insight subscription services, including the 50 States of Solar, 50 States of Grid Modernization, 50 States of Electric Vehicles, and 50 States of Power Decarbonization quarterly reports.
-Autumn currently serves as Principal Investigator for the Center’s work on the North Carolina Solar for All program and supports the Carolinas Renewable Energy Development Assistance and Siting Hub project.
+Autumn leads the Center’s Energy Policy & Markets team and provides strategic direction across the Center on policy and market topics.
+Autumn provides oversight for the team’s DSIRE Insight subscription services and leads its 50 States of Virtual Power Plants snapshot report.
+Autumn served as Principal Investigator for the Center’s work on the North Carolina Solar for All program and supports the Carolinas Renewable Energy Development Assistance and Siting Hub project.
 Autumn previously served on the National Academies of Sciences study committee on the role of net metering in the evolving electricity system, and she served as Principal Investigator for the Center’s work on the U.S. Department of Energy’s SunShot Solar Outreach Partnership.
 Autumn received her Master’s degree in Energy Regulation and Law, summa cum laude, from Vermont Law School and her Bachelor’s degree in Environmental Studies, with a minor in Economics, from Dartmouth College in 2012.
-She enjoys playing classical piano, painting, skiing, and taking walks with her rescue dog, Beauregard.
+She enjoys playing classical piano, painting, skiing, and taking walks with her dog, Beauregard.

 Phone: (919) 515-8118